-9.2.1 The Starter will be provided with a fire extinguisher.
+9.2.1 The Starter shall ensure that a fire extinguisher is available at the starting line during contest operations.

 9.3 Starting Line Procedures

 - 9.3.1 A competitor must be at their aircraft in sufficient time prior to their scheduled flight. - 9.3.2 After receiving permission from the Starter, the competitor will bring the aircraft to the starting line where the Starter will check that lap belts, shoulder harness, and parachute are secure. - 9.3.3 The Starter will brief the competitor as to the official wind direction. - 9.3.4 Competitors must receive permission from the Starter before departing for the aerobatic box.